T-nou/mtga-fix/README.md

 Rename the original "AkSoundEngine.dll" to "AkSoundEngine.dll_".
 This name is important, don't use another.

 Replace it with the proxy "AkSoundEngine.dll".
+It can be downloaded [here](https://github.com/T-nou/mtga-fix/releases/download/release/AkSoundEngine.dll)

 That's it.